Staple-Engine/StapleEngine/README.md

 To compile dependencies, go to `Dependencies` and run `premake5 vs2022` as well as `build_windows_dotnet.cmd`, then go to `Dependencies/build/vs2022/` and build the `Dependencies.sln` solution for both debug and release configurations.
 (Keep in mind you don't need to build `Dependencies_Dotnet.sln` here since you already did by running the cmd file)

-After that, you will need to compile the tools, so go to `Tools` and run `build_windows.cmd`.
+After that, you will need to compile the engine, so go to `Engine` and run `build_windows.cmd`.

+After building the engine, you must build the tools, so go to `Tools` and run `build_windows.cmd`.

-After building the tools, go to the main folder of the repo and run `builddefaultresources.cmd` to prepare the default assets, and `buildtestresources.cmd` if you'd like to run the test project.
+After building the tools, go to the main folder of the repo and run `builddefaultresources.cmd` to prepare the default assets.

-Finally, go to `Engine` and build the `Engine` solution and run the `Player` project in the repo main folder.
-It should also be usable inside the `Staging` folder, as `Player.exe`.
+Finally, go to the `Redist` folder in `Dependencies` and copy the windows DLLs to the `Staging` folder.
+You can now run `StapleEditorApp`.

 ## Linux